top of page

 • Corrections

-• Missing information
+• Missing or altered information

-3. A Power of Attorney Is Used
+3. When a Power of Attorney Is Used

 • The Power of Attorney must be notarized

-• The POA must comply with Florida law
+• It must comply with Florida law

 • Estate administration

-• Clean titles with properly completed sections
+• Clean titles with no corrections

-Common Documents Involved in Florida Vehicle Title Transfers
+Common Documents Involved in Title Transfers

 • Vehicle title (seller acknowledgment)